nazalexx/S14A2023-final-Energuru/README.md

 A miniform with just one input - username.
 Upon submitting, the main form gets initiated.

 #### `home.html`
+The main page.

 #### `index.html`
-The base template and the main page.
+The base template to extend from

 #### `result.html`
 Displays a single result of one user.
 A prediction of annual consumption and a chart with consumption reduction options (bar chart).